anthill-platform/anthill/docs/services/environment/api.rst

    * - Argument
      - Description
    * - ``<game-name>``
-     - Name of the current application
+     - Name of the current application, see :ref:`application-name`
    * - ``<game-version>``
-     - Current version of the application
+     - Current version of the application, see :ref:`application-version`

 → Response
 ----------